-The next morning, we drove North to Jim Thorpe, which I would like to personally name “the prettiest little town in America!”.
-I don’t know if they have come up with a town tag line, but this would be my pick.
+The next morning on my Poconos weekend getaway, I drove North to Jim Thorpe PA, which I would like to personally name “the prettiest little town in America!”
+I don’t know if they have come up with a town tagline, but this would be my pick.
 The town has been called the “Switzerland of America” due to the picturesque mountainous location, as well as the “Gateway to the Poconos”.
-You could easily spend a day walking around, learning the history of the area and taking photos of this quaint, little town.
+The Pocono Mountain range provides a stunning backdrop to the town and you could easily spend a day walking around, learning the history of the area, and taking photos of this quaint, little town.

 “Who is Jim Thorpe?”

-Known as the greatest athlete of the 20th century and considered one of the most versatile athletes of modern sports, he played basketball, baseball and was also the winner of a 1912 Olympic gold metal for the pentathlon and decathalon.
+Known as the greatest athlete of the 20th century by the Associated Press and the Pro Football Hall of Fame.
+Jim was considered one of the most versatile athletes of modern sports, he played basketball, baseball, and was also the winner of a 1912 Olympic gold medal for the pentathlon and decathlon.

 “Who does all of that?”